MegSpell/HomeFurGood_CapstoneONE/README.md

 - User registration and login (with secure password hashing)
 - Spotlight section highlighting adoptable dogs on the homepage
-- Detailed search form with filters (breed, size, age, location, etc.)
+- Detailed search form with filters (breed, size, age, location, temperament, etc.)
 - Ability for logged-in users to save favorite dogs
-- Favorites page to view and manage saved dogs
+- Favorites page to view and manage saved dogs, favorite/unfavorite
 - Responsive and mobile-friendly design

 ## Tests